 A Look at the Purpose of a Furnace Filter

 A furnace filter is a simple thing, but it serves several different purposes.
 Air is funneled through the filter before it is sent through the furnace and out into your home.
-Filters are created of tightly woven materials that grab ahold of any contaminant and particle as it passes through the system, which means those contaminants are saved from entering the inside of your furnace as well as the inside of your home.
+Filters are created of tightly woven materials that grab hold of any contaminant and particle as it passes through the system, which means those contaminants are saved from entering the inside of your furnace as well as the inside of your home.
 If the filter is clogged, it can cause problems with:

-- Higher than usual heating bills
+- Higher-than-usual heating bills

 - Lowered air quality